amazon-ion/ion-docs/README.md

 ## Building

 The easiest way to build the spec is to use the included `Dockerfile`.
-Assuming you have `docker` you can run the build script in the project directory as follows:
+Assuming you have `finch` or `docker` on your `PATH`, you can run the build script in the project directory as follows:

 ```
 $ ./build-docker.sh